 Elisa’s main market is Finland, where the number of mobile phones per inhabitant is among the highest in the world, and growth in subscriptions is thus limited.
-Furthermore, the volume of phone traffic on fixed network has decreased during the last few years.
-These factors may limit opportunities for growth.
+Furthermore, the volume of phone traffic on the fixed network has decreased during the last years.
+These factors may limit opportunities for growth in the telecom business.

 The company’s core operations are covered by insurance against damage and interruptions caused by accidents and disasters.
 Accident risks also include litigation and claims.

 In order to manage the interest rate risk, the Group’s loans and investments are diversified into fixed- and variable-rate instruments.
 Interest rate swaps can be used to manage the interest rate risk.

 As most of Elisa's operations and cash flow are denominated in euros, the exchange rate risk is minor.

 The objective of liquidity risk management is to ensure the Group’s financing in all circumstances.
 Elisa has cash reserves, committed credit facilities and a sustainable cash flow to cover its foreseeable financing needs.

 Liquid assets are invested within confirmed limits in financially solid banks, domestic companies and institutions.
 Credit risk concentrations in accounts receivable are minor, as the customer base is broad.

 A detailed description of financial risk management can be found in Note 7.1 to the Annual Report 2018.